jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 ## Create the RESTful Controller

-Type the following into Notepad and save it as `/controllers/LoincController.php`.
+Type the following into Notepad and save it as `\controllers\LoincController.php`.

 	namespace app\controllers;